ampache/ampache.org-api/docs/browse/playlist-browse.md

 This allows you to list these objects together in a single call.

-There are options to ignore, hide or filter searches from your playlist calls but playlist calls will return both types of object.
+There are options to ignore, hide or filter searches from your playlist calls but playlist calls can return both types of object.

 ## Available browse filters